sodelalbert/PythonNotebook/README.md

 1. dataclasses ✅
 2. enums  ❌
-3. decorators ❌
+3. decorators ✅
+_Note: maybe more thought should be put into it..._
+4. oop
+4.1 class method  ✅
+4.2 property  ✅
+4.3 Inheritance vs composition with abc ✅
-4. inheritance ❌
+4.4 inheritance ❌
+5. functions ❌

 ## PyCharm IDE Shortcuts